 A great tip for rug cleaning is to vacuum the rug regularly.
-Vacuum your rug once a month by flipping it upside down and vacuuming the back of the back of the rug.
-Then flip your rug on the right side and vacuum the dirt.
+Vacuum your rug once a month by flipping it upside down and vacuuming the back of the rug.
+Then flip your rug to the right side and vacuum the dirt.
 Take care not to vacuum tassels and fringe as it can damage them.
 Clean fringes and tassels by fluffing them with your hands.

 #2: Roll rugs for storage or moving:

-Creases or fold caused on the rugs be folding them can damage your rugs and shorten their life span.
+Creases or folds caused on the rugs by folding them can damage your rugs and shorten their life span.
 If you are planning to store your rugs or transport them for dry cleaning or steam cleaning, it is best that you roll them beforehand.